wrijupan/sound-of-failure/README.md

     ├── notebooks                <- (Directory) Jupyter notebooks.
 Naming convention is the creator's initials, │                               a number for ordering (typically the date), and a short `-` delimited description.
     │
-    ├── references               <- (Directory) Reading material can be saved here.
-    │
-    ├── outputs                  <- (Directory) Model outputs, material for reporting (e.g. tabels, histograms, etc.)
-    │   └── figures              <- Generated graphics and figures to be used in reporting │
-    ├── TEST                     <- (Directory) Used for private experimentation
     |
     └── src                      <- (Directory) Source code for use in this project.
         ├── __init__.py          <- Makes src a Python module